saiwal/hubzilla-docs/docs/about/contribute.md

 ### Option 2: Contribute Using Git Locally (For Advanced Users)

-If you prefer working locally and previewing the site, use this method.
+If you prefer working locally and previewing the site with `mkdocs-material`, use this method.

 #### Fork the Repository